redis/redis-doc/commands/expire.md

 * `NX` -- Set expiry only when the key has no expiry
 * `XX` -- Set expiry only when the key has an existing expiry
-* `GT` -- Set expiry only when the new expiry is greater than current one
+* `GT` -- Set expiry only when the new expiry is greater than the current one
-* `LT` -- Set expiry only when the new expiry is less than current one
+* `LT` -- Set expiry only when the new expiry is less than the current one

-A non-volatile key is treated as an infinite TTL for the purpose of `GT` and `LT`.
+A non-volatile key is treated as having an infinite TTL when called with `GT` and `LT`.
 The `GT`, `LT` and `NX` options are mutually exclusive.

 ## Refreshing expires

-It is possible to call `EXPIRE` using as argument a key that already has an existing expire set.
+It is possible to call `EXPIRE` on a key that already has a TTL set.
-In this case the time to live of a key is _updated_ to the new value.
+In this case, the time-to-live of the key is _updated_ to the new value.
 There are many useful applications for this, an example is documented in the _Navigation session_ pattern section below.

 ## Differences in Redis prior 2.1.3

 In Redis versions prior **2.1.3** altering a key with an expire set using a command altering its value had the effect of removing the key entirely.
-This semantics was needed because of limitations in the replication layer that are now fixed.
+These semantics were needed because of limitations in the replication layer that are now fixed.

 `EXPIRE` would return 0 and not alter the timeout for a key with a timeout set.